 I got good at drawing things I made up in my head.

 In my teen years, I started painting on clothes with squeeze paint in little bottles.
 I would draw on the clothes in pencil then pen.
 Next, I would fill in the colors by smearing the paint with my finger.
 Last was the black outline and details.

 After a while I was able to afford an air compressor and an airbrush.
 I studied, bought books, practiced on paper and old clothes, then I got my first airbrushing job.
 Somebody wanted me to airbrush the Ice-T 'Cop Killer' album cover on a T-shirt.

-Anyway I brought up that little segment to say that I didn't know how good I was until I was put under that pressure and my limits were tested.
+Anyway I brought up that little segment to say that I didn't know how good I was until being put under pressure and having my limits were tested.

-I did that for a while and while growing up, me and my best friend used to always draw together and share stuff we'd draw when we weren't hangin' out.
+I did that for a while and growing up, my best friend and I used to always draw together and share stuff we'd draw when we weren't hangin' out.

 I became well known in my neighborhood as an all around artist and I landed a job in a nail salon in the area airbrushing nails.

 After I left there I got a job at a comic book store in Manhattan and being around comics all day on top of being in Manhattan all day led to nothing but a whole new adventure as an artist.

 Around this time in my life I learned about the 'garment district', where I could buy boxes of white t shirts for low prices.
 Then I started making and selling shirts.